Tortoise is a response to two problems

 We’re not going to cover press conferences.
 We’re not racing after breaking news.
 We’re not going to recreate the old structures in newsrooms: political editors, economics editors, etc.

 We will, though, make commitments to you.
 We’ll show you our workings.
 We’ll let you know when we’ve fallen short.
 We’ll front up when we’ve campaigned hard but got nowhere.
 We will see stories through.
 Don’t be surprised if you find a moral at the end.
 We don’t just report on stories; we take an interest in them.
 We care what happens next.

 Why it’s different

 We want to build a journalism that lasts.
 A business model that’s responsible and sustainable.

-- We’re not going to take ads, we’ll never sell or give away your data.
+- We’ll never sell or give away your data.
 We’re not owned by a proprietor with an axe to grind.
 We’re independent of political party or commercial agenda.

 - We are a membership business, built for and with our members.

 - Our newsroom will be (literally) open to our members.